hpe-storage/benk/README.md

 # Building

-A Dockerfile and Makefile is readily available to rebuild the image with `docker-buildx` targeting amd64 and arm64.
+A Dockerfile and Makefile is readily available to rebuild the image with `docker buildx` targeting amd64 and arm64.

 ```text
 export CONTAINER_REGISTRY=quay.io/yourorg/benk